FreeCodeCamp-Sacramento/basic-sass-playground/README.md

 ### Instructions

+Anything with brackets must be replaced with the file/folder name.
+Example is `[input_filename].scss` would be `variables.scss`.

 1. Make sure you have Ruby installed
 2. Open your terminal and type `sudo gem install sass`
 3. Check to see if Sass is installed by typing `sass --version`.
 It should return a version number.
 If not, repeat step 2.